 As an assistant professor, John teaches in the physical education department, supervises 14 student athletic trainers, the student athletic training / sports medicine program, and coordinates the college sponsored prevention and care of athletic injuries outreach program to area public school districts.
 He also serves as the supervisor to the athletic department scholarship book program.
 He has also been named the Dorothy Garrett coliseum director in August of 2018.John has also served on the Texas state athletic trainers association for the last 5 years.

 John Overton was born in Big Spring, Texas.
 He grew-up and attended Coahoma High School.
 He received his associates of science degree from Howard College.
 He then went on to receive a Bachelor of Arts degree from the University of Texas at Arlington.
 Overton then received a Masters of Education degree from Tarleton State University.
 Overton is married to another Howard College Graduate, Amy.
-They have two little girls MaKayla 9 and MaKynlee 6.
-Overton lists his hobbies as hunting, NASCAR, and playing with his two angels.
+They have two girls Makayla and MaKynlee.

 Overton is licensed by the State Of Texas as an Athletic Trainer.
 He is a member of the National Athletic Trainers Association, The South West Athletic Trainers Association, The Texas State Athletic Trainers Association, and the Texas Community College Teachers Association.